sonic-net/SONiC/doc/aaa/SONiC RBAC HLD.md

 The Translib code (also in sonic-mgmt-framework) will be extended to support RBAC via Linux Groups.
 It will receive username data from the REST/gNMI NBIs and perform the Group lookup for a given user.

-For user management, a service must run on the host to sync the Redis User DB with the Linux user database and vice-versa.
+For user management, a service must run on the host to sync the Redis RBAC tables with the Linux user database and vice-versa.

 ### 1.2.2 Container
 SONiC Management Framework, gNMI Telemetry containers